October 8th observes American Touch Tag Day and Fluffernutter Day.

 Keep reading for more interesting facts about October 8th in history!

-An intergovernmental panel on Climate Change reported that the planet will heat up by 2.7°F by 2040 which will wreak havoc on our planet.
+2018 An intergovernmental panel on Climate Change reported that the planet will heat up by 2.7°F by 2040, which will wreak havoc on our world.

-The spacecraft was sent by the US in May 1978 and carried out 17 experiments in space.
+The US sent the spacecraft in May 1978 and carried out 17 experiments in space.

-John Lennon’s most iconic hit, “Imagine”, was released in the UK.
+1971 John Lennon’s most iconic hit, “Imagine,” was released in the UK.

-Although microwaves were already being used for other purposes, Spencer wanted to change the frequency so that the oven would be capable of cooking food in a timely, cost effective, and efficient manner.
+Although microwaves were already being used for other purposes, Spencer wanted to change the frequency so that the oven could cook food in a timely, cost-effective, and efficient manner.

-The first Laurel and Hardy movie “The Second Hundred Years” was released in the United States.
+1927 The first Laurel and Hardy movie, “The Second Hundred Years,” was released in the United States.

-American Army Corporal, Alvin York and seven men attacked a major German gun nest on their own during World War I.
+1918 American Army Corporal Alvin York and seven men attacked a major German gun nest on their own during World War I.

 The group managed to kill 20 Germans and captured 132.